Even in the Quietest Moments...: Background and recording

 Though all the songs are credited as being written jointly by Rick Davies and Roger Hodgson, Davies wrote "Lover Boy", "Downstream", and "From Now On" by himself, and Hodgson in turn wrote "Give a Little Bit", "Even in the Quietest Moments", "Babaji", and "Fool's Overture" unaided.

 Davies said of "Lover Boy" that "I was inspired by advertisements in men's magazines telling you how to pick up women.
 You know, you send away for it and it's guaranteed not to fail.
 If you haven't slept with at least five women in two weeks, you can get your money back."
 Bob Siebenberg recounted that "Rick had been working on 'Lover Boy' for quite a while and finally came up with the long middle section.
 I just heard that as a really slow, really solid sort of beat, just to give the song dynamics underneath it all, because the song itself is really powerful and it needed something really solid underneath it."

-Most of "Even in the Quietest Moments" was written during the sound check for a show at the Tivoli Gardens (in Copenhagen).
+Most of "Even in the Quietest Moments" was written during the soundcheck for a show at the Tivoli Gardens in Copenhagen.
 Davies and Hodgson worked out the various parts of the song with Hodgson using an Oberheim and a Solina string synthesiser and Davies at the drum kit.
 Davies commented on the music: "It starts off in a very standard melody thing and then it notches onto a sort of one chord progression or perhaps we should call it a digression.
 It's a thing where there's hundreds of sounds coming in and going out, a whole collage thing."
 Hodgson said of the lyrics: "It's kind of a dual love song – it could be to a girl or it could be to God."
-Gary Graff of Billboard rated "Even in the Quietest Moments" as Supertramp's 4th best song.
+Gary Graff of Billboard rated "Even in the Quietest Moments" as Supertramp's fourth-best song.

 "Downstream" is performed solely by Davies on vocal and piano, which were recorded together in one take.
-Siebenberg has described the song as his favourite on the album "because it's so personal and so pure."
+Siebenberg has described the song as his favourite on the album "because it's so personal and so pure".

-Graff rated "From Now On" as Supertramp's 8th best song, highlighting John Helliwell’s saxophone solo and the call-and-response singalong at the end.
+Graff rated "From Now On" as Supertramp's eighth-best song, highlighting John Helliwell's saxophone solo and the call-and-response singalong at the end.